-Course Outcomes POs / PSOs Justification for mapping (Students will be able to) No. of key competencies CO 1 PO 1 Remembering the basic concepts of Management Accounting and financial Accounting to identify costs and apportion the costs for various decision making and cost controlling.
+Course Outcomes POs / PSOs Justification for mapping (Students will be able to) No. of key competencies CO 1 Remembering the basic concepts of Management Accounting and 101 financial Accounting to identify costs and apportion the costs for • various decision making and cost controlling.
 (Management fundamental concepts, Management theories, Management techniques, Knowledge).
-4 CO 2 PO 1 Relate (Knowledge) the different types of unit costing, job costing, process costing Management theories to apply the rules of cost accounting Management concept in cost sheet.
+CO 2 PO 1 Relate (Knowledge) the different types of unit costing, job 3 costing, process costing Management theories to apply the rules of cost accounting Management concept in cost sheet.
 (Management theories, Knowledge, Management fundamental concepts).
-3 PO 2 Develop Cost Sheet, Process costing strategy used to identify to solve data-based decision making for analyzing the approaches for the complex problems.
+PO 2 Develop Cost Sheet, Process costing strategy used to identify to 4 solve data-based decision making for analyzing the approaches for the complex problems.
 (Strategy used to solve the identified problems, tools, solutions, approaches for the complex problems).
-4 PO 4 Ability to understand the job costing, analyze and communicate the organization in different situations with different Skills and development of solutions for the treatment of normal losses and abnormal losses, inter-process profits.
-(Communication of Organization, Style, Skills, Development of Solutions).
-2 CO 3 PO 1 Make Use of marginal costing (knowledge) for finding the solutions for cost sheet Management concept problems which satisfy the user constraints of and cost limitations. (knowledge, management concept, Management techniques) 2 PO 2 Understand the given problem and strategy used to identify problem tools used the solution using product mix from the provided information and interpret the results for effective decision Making .
+PO 4 Ability to understand the job costing, analyze and communicate 2 the organization in different situations with different Skills and development of solutions for the treatment of normal losses and abnormal losses, inter-process profits.
+(Communication of GO 4 DO 4 Organization, Style, Skills, Development of Solutions).
+CO 3 PO 1 Make Use of marginal costing (knowledge) for finding the 2 solutions for cost sheet Management concept problems which satisfy the user constraints of and cost limitations. (knowledge, DO 1 management concept, Management techniques) 3 PO 2 Understand the given problem and strategy used to identify problem tools used the solution using product mix from the 3 provided information and interpret the results for effective decision Making.
 (Strategy, tools, solutions Problem Analysis).
-3 PO 4 Ability to understand the marginal costing, analyze and communication of organization, Skills is specific fixed assets with suitable product mix and development of solutions to profit planning.
+PO 4 Ability to understand the marginal costing, analyze and 3 104 communication of organization, Skills is specific fixed assets 3 with suitable product mix and development of solutions to profit planning.
 (Communication Organization, Skills Development of Solutions).
-3 CO 4 PO 1 Identifying(knowledge) the diversification of products Management concepts for analyzing (management theories)different types of activities.
-(Management theories, knowledge, Management Concept) 2 PO 2 Understand the problem and diversification of products for solving the given problem from the provided Information communicating organization with skills to solve in different activities.
+CO 4 PO 1 Identifying(knowledge) the diversification of products 2 Management concepts for analyzing (management theories) different types of activities.
+(Management theories, knowledge, Management Concept) PO 2 Understand the problem and diversification of products for 3 solving the given problem from the provided Information communicating organization with skills to solve in different activities.
 (Communication Organization, Skills, Development of Solutions).
-3 CO 5 PO 1 List (knowledge) the concept of Budget, budgetary control for understanding various types of budgets and the knowledge of cost audit and management audit in for effective control.
-(Management theories, Management concept, knowledge) 2 PO 2 Understand the given problem and choose the suitable method for solving the given problem related to management audit the provided information and data in reaching substantiated conclusions by the interpretation of results for activity control.
-(Strategy used to solve the identified problems, tools, solutions, 3 approaches for the complex problems).
+CO 5 PO 1 List (knowledge) the concept of Budget, budgetary control for 2 understanding various types of budgets and the knowledge of cost audit and management audit in for effective control.
+(Management theories, Management concept, knowledge) PO 2 Understand the given problem and choose the suitable method for 3 solving the given problem related to management audit the provided information and data in reaching substantiated conclusions by the interpretation of results for activity control.
+(Strategy used to solve the identified problems, tools, solutions, approaches for the complex problems).
 CO 6 PO 1 Identify Knowledge of the standard costing, Marginal costing and budgetary control by applying the principles of Management techniques of variance analysis.
-(Knowledge, Management techniques, Management concept).
-2 PO 2 3 PO 4 Ability to understand the standard costing, budgetary control, analyze and communicate the solutions of given problems for Skills to development of effective Management techniques of cost control.
+(Knowledge , Management techniques , Management concept).
+2 PO 2 Understand the given budgetary control problems and choose appropriate method for finding solution from the provided information and data for finding standard costing for effective decision making in controlling.
+(Strategy used to solve the identified problems, tools, solutions, approaches for the complex problems).
+3 PO 4 Ability to understand the standard costing, budgetary control, analyze and communicate the solutions of given problems for Skills to development of effective Management techniques of cost control.
 (Communication of Organization, Skills, Development of Solutions).
 3 PO 7 Analyze and formulate standard costing tools with managerial strategies Management principles to sustain in dynamic global business environment (Strategic Skills, Management Principles, and Tools).
 3